-The preparation of financial statements and the accompanying notes thereto, in conformity with generally accepted accounting principles in the United States ("GAAP"), requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the respective reporting periods.
+The preparation of financial statements and the accompanying notes thereto, in conformity with generally accepted accounting principles in the United States of America ("GAAP"), requires management to make estimates and assumptions that affect reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and reported amounts of revenues and expenses during the respective reporting periods.
 Examples include the provision for bad debt, sales returns and allowances, inventory obsolescence, useful lives of property and equipment and intangible assets, impairment of property and equipment and intangible assets, income tax valuations and assumptions related to accrued advertising.
 When providing for the appropriate sales returns, allowances, cash discounts and cooperative incentive promotion costs ("Sales Allowances"), we apply a uniform and consistent method for making certain assumptions for estimating these provisions.
 These estimates and assumptions are based on historical experience, current trends and other factors that management believes to be relevant at the time the financial statements are prepared.
 Management reviews the accounting policies, assumptions, estimates and judgments on a quarterly basis.
 Actual results could differ from those estimates.

-Our primary product, Cold-EEZE®lozenges, utilizes a proprietary zinc formulation which has been clinically proven to reduce the duration of the common cold.
+Our primary product, Cold-EEZE[®] Cold Remedy lozenges, utilizes a proprietary zinc gluconate formulation which has been clinically proven to reduce the severity and duration of common cold symptoms.
 Factors considered in estimating the appropriate sales returns and allowances for this product include it being (i) a unique product with limited competitors, (ii) competitively priced, (iii) promoted, (iv) unaffected for remaining shelf-life as there is no product expiration date and (v) monitored for inventory levels at major customers and third-party consumption data.
-In addition to Cold-EEZE® lozenges we market and distribute Cold-EEZE® Cold Remedy Daytime/Nighttime QuickMelts[®], Cold-EEZE[®] Oral Spray and Kids-EEZE[®] Cough Cold and Kids-EEZE[®] Allergy ("Kids-EEZE[®] Products"), children's OTC cold remedies.
-In August 2012 we introduced our, Cold-EEZE® Cold Remedy Daytime/Nighttime QuickMelts[®].
-Cold-EEZE[®] Oral Spray containing our proprietary zinc formulation in a liquid spray form was introduced in August 2011.
-We introduced Kids-EEZE® Chest Relief in Fiscal 2008 and expanded the product line to include Kids-EEZE[®] Cough Cold and Kids-EEZE[®] Allergy in Fiscal 2010.
+In addition to Cold-EEZE[®] Cold Remedy lozenges, we market and distribute a variety of Cold-EEZE[®] Cold Remedy QuickMelts[®] and a Cold-EEZE[®] Cold Remedy Oral Spray.
 We also manufacture, market and distribute an organic cough drop and a Vitamin C supplement ("Organix[®]").
-Each of the Cold-EEZE[®] QuickMelts and Oral Spray products, Kids-EEZE[®] Products and Organix[®] products carry shelf-life expiration dates for which we aggregate such new product market experience data and update our sales returns and allowances estimates accordingly.
+Each of the Cold-EEZE[®] Cold Remedy Oral Spray and QuickMelts[®] products, and Organix[®] products carry shelf-life expiration dates for which we aggregate such new product market experience data and update our sales returns and allowances estimates accordingly.
 Sales allowances estimates are tracked at the specific customer and product line levels and are tested on an annual historical basis, and reviewed quarterly.
 Additionally, we monitor current developments by customer, market conditions and any other occurrences that could affect the expected provisions relative to net sales for the period presented.